-Last week, the nonpartisan Congressional Budget Office, or CBO, issued a cost estimate on the Republican repeal bill for the Affordable Care Act, or ACA.
+Last week, the nonpartisan Congressional Budget Office, or CBO, issued a cost estimate on the congressional Republican repeal bill for the Affordable Care Act, or ACA.
 The House bill—the American Health Care Act, or AHCA—would reduce the federal budget deficit by $337 billion over the next 10 years.
 Significantly, however, it would also increase the pool of uninsured Americans by 24 million in 2026.
 The legislation would have a particularly harmful effect on low-income women by rolling back progress made in ensuring access to health insurance coverage for this segment of the population and pushing them further into the cycle of poverty.

 Here are five ways the AHCA denies health insurance coverage for low-income women.